danwing/settle-requirements/draft-wing-settle-requirements.md

 Servers on local networks have historically settled for unencrypted communications -- printers, routers, network attached storage (NAS).
-However, with the advent of HTTPS everywhere {{eveywhere}}, browsers disadvantage unencrypted communications (e.g., {{not-secure}}, {{sec-context}}).
+However, with the advent of HTTPS everywhere {{everywhere}}, browsers disadvantage unencrypted communications (e.g., {{not-secure}}, {{sec-context}}).
 This increases importance of a secure context (HTTPS) to local domains.